HL7/fhircast-docs/docs/specification/STU1.md

 #### Intent Verification Response
 If the `hub.topic` of the Intent Verification Request corresponds to a pending subscription or unsubscription that the subscriber wishes to carry out it SHALL respond with an HTTP success (2xx) code, a header of `Content-Type: text/html`, and a response body equal to the `hub.challenge` parameter.
 If the subscriber does not agree with the action, the subscriber SHALL respond with a 404 "Not Found" response.

-The Hub SHALL consider other server response codes (3xx, 4xx, 5xx) to mean that the verification request has failed.
-If the subscriber returns an HTTP success (2xx) but the content body does not match the `hub.challenge` parameter, the Hub SHALL also consider verification to have failed.
+The hub SHALL consider other server response codes (3xx, 4xx, 5xx) to mean that the verification request has failed.
+If the subscriber returns an HTTP success (2xx) but the content body does not match the `hub.challenge` parameter, the hub SHALL also consider verification to have failed.

 The below [flow diagram](https://drive.google.com/file/d/1VcgI3dn6mAXPXkNaxRJzaBfl2HqQZUKW/view?usp=sharing) and example illustrate the successful subscription sequence and message details.